swapnil1023/outline/project.md

 ## Expected Outcome

-Your application should now be equiped with a strong push-notification system.
+Your application should now be equipped with a strong push-notification system.
 Users will now recieve customized notifications at various different events.

 # **Task_id = 7**